Advantages of Bifacial Solar Panels

 3. Longer Warranties

-4. In Every Way the Trackers are better than Trackers in every way.
+4. In Every Way the Trackers are better than Trackers

-While the cost of installing trackers that use traditional panels is less than{ that of|| those with} Bifacial panels, they yield similar quantities.
-There are no moving parts and you do not need to be concerned about breaking them.
+While the cost of installing trackers using traditional panels is lower than{ that of|| those with} Bifacial panels, they will still produce similar amounts.
+There aren’t any moving parts, so you don’t have to worry about breaking them.

 5. Similar to normal solar cells